OmarCamaHuara/PortfolioDev8/README.md

-# PortfolioDev8
+# React + Vite

-Project to gain more visibility and develop new skills
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.